Updated December 2022

 Want to become a certified gas technician?
 Your first step is to learn about the TSSA's gas tech certification requirements.

 Any tradesperson who works with oil or gas must get licensed to legally operate in Ontario.
-Obviously this rule applies to gas technicians.
+Obviously, this rule applies to gas technicians.
 But it also impacts trades like HVAC and appliance repair, which involve installing and servicing fuel-powered units.

-So, who is the TSSA, and what steps must you go through to meet their certification requirements?
+So what is the TSSA, and what steps must you go through to meet their certification requirements?
 What training should you get to prepare for your gas technician exam, and what is the test like?